A. J. Foyt Racing: IndyCar Series

 Foyt Enterprises won IRL titles in 1996 with Scott Sharp and 1998 with Kenny Bräck.
 Bräck also won the Indianapolis 500 for the team in 1999.

 In 2006 the team hoped to resurrect itself with experienced driver Felipe Giaffone and a more level playing ground brought by a spec engine.
 However, after a strong start to the season, the team struggled after the Indianapolis 500 and parted ways with Giaffone after the eighth race.
 Jeff Bucknum was brought in to fill the seat for the rest of the year.

 In 2007 Foyt announced that Larry Foyt would take over as team manager and Darren Manning was signed as the team's driver.
 Manning captured three top-five finishes in his two years with the team, including a second place in 2008 at Watkins Glen International.
 However, with high-profile veteran Vítor Meira becoming available following the 2008 season, Foyt signed him to replace Manning.

 Foyt Enterprises began the 2009 IndyCar Series season sponsored by ABC Supply and fielding Vítor Meira, who was injured in the Indianapolis 500.
 Ryan Hunter-Reay and Paul Tracy took over driving duties for the rest of the 2009 season.
 Meira returned in 2010 but split with the team after the season.
 Japanese driver Takuma Sato joined Foyt's team in 2013, winning that year at Long Beach.
 The team announced in October that they would field a second car (No. 41) full-time in 2015 for Jack Hawksworth.

+In 2017, A. J. Foyt Racing switched to customer Chevrolet engines after eleven seasons utilized works Honda engines since 2006.

-For the balance of its 2021 Indycar campaign, Foyt Enterprises currently fields two full-time drivers, Sébastien Bourdais alongside Dalton Kellett, with part-timers Charlie Kimball and J. R. Hildebrand in spare chassis designated for Indianapolis, only.
+For the balance of its 2021 IndyCar campaign, Foyt Enterprises fielded two full-time drivers, Sébastien Bourdais alongside Dalton Kellett, with part-timers Charlie Kimball and J. R. Hildebrand in spare chassis designated for Indianapolis, only.

-No Foyt Enterprise entry has scored an Indycar victory since 2013.
+After the string of ups and downs, in 2023 Foyt would enter a technical partnership with Team Penske.